 The current Thameslink service is a relatively new train service, created when direct services began running through the short Snow Hill tunnel, linking Farringdon with Holborn Viaduct under central London, which had been disused for more than 50 years.

 It created through-journey opportunities between Bedford and Brighton and serves two major airports at Luton and Gatwick.
 Services began in 1988 and, in 1997 under British Rail privatisation, were franchised to a consortium comprising British bus and train operator Go-Ahead and French counterpart Via-GTI.

-Farringdon station, which is shared with London Transport's Circle, Hammersmith & City and Metropolitan underground lines, will see its platforms extended in length by 50% for 12-coach trains.
+Farringdon station, which is shared with London Transport’s Circle, Hammersmith and City and Metropolitan underground lines, will see its platforms extended in length by 50% for 12-coach trains.

 King’s Cross Thameslink station will be replaced by a new interchange under St Pancras station.
 Suburban stations and power supply systems will also be extended and upgraded.